Northam defeats Gillespie in governor's race

 Democrat Ralph Northam will be the next governor of Virginia, beating out Republican Ed Gillespie on Tuesday.

-As he started his acceptance speech, Northam was disrupted his speech briefly and the governor-elect was taken off the stage for about a minute.
+As he started his acceptance speech, Northam briefly taken off the stage by security when a group of people disrupted the speech, holding signs and chanting for Sanctuary cities.
+They were peacefully removed a few minutes later.

 "Tonight we proved that we're stronger when we value and fight for one another," said Northam.